MedTechBro/PHASE-3-PROJECT/README.md

 ![alt text](image-2.png)

-From the analysis, we can conclude the following:
+From the analysis, we can conclude that the following factors are associated with increased seasonal flu vaccine uptake:

 1. People with chronic health conditions.
 2. Health worker profession.